suppressPackageStartupMessages(library(lubridate))

 legend("topleft",legend=Ticker,lty=1,col=1:6,bty='n',ncol=2)

-So based on this, it appears the best performing stock is AAPL.
+Based on this, the best-performing stock is AAPL.

 .